-- Log backups for single user database fail if it is the only database that is getting backed up.
-If a single-user database is not the only database, the log backup job is successfully completed with errors.
+- Log backups fail for a single user database if it is the only database that is getting backed up.
+If a single-user database is not the only database, the log backup job is completed successfully with errors.

 - For MS-SQL agent version 4.6.5 or earlier, backups of MDF, NDF, and LDF files that reside at the root of a drive are not supported.
 For example, if your MDF files reside in D:\, a backup of these files will fail.
 That is why you must ensure that the MDF, NDF, and LDF files reside in a subfolder under a drive, for example, D:\ThisFolder.

 - Phoenix can backup and restore databases encrypted using a private key.
 However, ensure that the certificate and key used to encrypt the backed up database must be present on the SQL server to which the database is restored.

 The following list provides information on scenarios when a backup or restore job can fail.

 - If the recovery model of the database is changed from FULL to SIMPLE after last successful log backup, the next log backup is skipped.

 - If a third-party tool takes log backup after Phoenix application latest log backup, the log backup fails until the next full/differential successful backup is triggered.

 - If log backup was triggered and the same database was replaced by a restore method by any application or a user, then the log backup fails until the next full backup job is complete.